 • Can an employee bring in personal media and use it to take files home?

-• Do they have the ability and permissions to set up file sharing or access from outside?
+• Does the employee have the ability and permissions to set up file sharing or access from outside?

 • What software do the employees run on their computer that can make them vulnerable?

-• Do the employees use their corporate emails for personal things?
+• Do the employees use their corporate email accounts for personal things?

 All of these and more questions need to be discussed and answered during a social engineer audit.

-This type of audit has many angles, but it is really where the heart of the social engineering audits exists.
-Lets discuss this in the three levels of external audits.
+This type of audit has many angles, but it is really where the heart of the social engineering audit exists.
+Let’s discuss this in the three levels of external audits.

 These type of audits focus on email, web cloning and phishing scams.
 The auditor will do heavy amounts of information gathering and decide what avenue might have the biggest effect.
 Whether it is a charity, fantasy sports league, club, or just social sites – the auditor will work on perfecting a message that will have the maximum effect.

 It may include cloning a website and then sending an email from that website to try and trick the employees to visit.
-In one such audit we found that 20 employees where all part of a fantasy basketball league, lets just say the site was www.basketballleague.com we cloned that site and registered the domain www.basketballlleague.com almost indiscernible from the real one.
+In one such audit we found that 20 employees were all part of a fantasy basketball league. let’s just say the site was www.basketballleague.com.
+We cloned that site and registered the domain as www.basketballlleague.com, almost indiscernible from the real one.
 We found out that the domain manager was Mike and he regularly sent emails with specials to the members.
-We sent a mail from [email protected] to all members in that company stating that by just visiting a new site and testing it out we would give them a free month.
+We sent a mail from firstname.lastname@example.org to all members in that company stating that by just visiting a new site and testing it out we would give them a free month.